Programs & Specialties

 In April 2000, while on a camping trip in the Chisos Mountains in Big Bend National Park, Jared Dunten dove into the Rio Grande with a bar of soap to clean himself up – and hit a sandbar.
 Read the story »

 At the age of 12, Saleh underwent a successful surgery to remove a brain stem tumor and then returned to his daily life.
 At the age of 25, the cancer had returned and was located on the medulla - the lower part of the brain stem that connects with the spinal cord.
-Read the full story »
+Read the story »

 Meena Dhanjal Outlaw was injured in early 2000, after she stepped onto the balcony of her new home and was locked out of her house.
 Concerned about the safety of her 3-week-old son, Miles, and 3-year-old daughter, Jasmine, she attempted to climb down from the balcony.
 She ended up falling and, as a result, shattered two vertebrae: T12 and L1.
-Read the full story »
+Read the story »

 At 16 months of age, Angela Wrigglesworth was diagnosed with spinal muscular atrophy, a progressive motor neuron disease that causes weakness in the arms, legs and torso.
 This prevented her from walking and she began using a wheelchair at the age of 5 years.
-Read the full story »
+Read the story »

 To learn more about spinal cord injury rehabilitation and how you can participate in the acclaimed Spinal Cord Injury Program at TIRR Memorial Hermann, call (713) 797-5942 or contact us online.